 Another key factor for monitoring university networks is budget.
 Most universities don’t necessarily have a large budget for IT spending, even as the need to monitor their infrastructure becomes more important than ever with the increase in virtual classrooms and distance learning.
 When budgets are a concern, it’s crucial to find a competitively priced or free network monitoring tool that can still scale to monitor the largest, most complex networks... without breaking the bank.

 With so many students accessing a university’s network, bandwidth usage can easily be exceeded and cause slowdowns or outages if it’s not being monitored.
 Universities should implement flows monitoring solutions that can provide granular traffic analysis on traffic flowing through and across their network.
 If necessary, they can also look into a way to provide content filtering so that certain sites that use up excessive bandwidth can be blocked or prevented

 Why IT teams in education love Intermapper

 Intermapper is a cross-platform, vendor-agnostic solution, meaning it works with disparate platforms and systems to monitor each device, regardless of its type.
 Intermapper can scan wide area networks, monitor all your devices in real-time, and alert you when bandwidth thresholds are about to be exceeded.
-That's why Intermapper is perfect for colleges or universities looking for an affordable yet powerful way to monitor their networks.
+That's why Intermapper is perfect for network monitoring in education.
+And it runs on Windows, Mac, and Linux.